 Local keywords are keywords that return local results.
 This means that Google’s algorithm thinks that the searcher’s intent is to find something near them, within their zip code, whether it be a restaurant, grocery store, barber shop, therapist, etc.

-Whereas national keywords return results from the entire country, or world (depending on the keyword).
+Whereas national keywords return results from the entire country (or world, depending on the keyword).

 Keyword Research: The Bread and Butter of SEO For Therapists